 Please bring your insurance card(s) and photo ID to your first visit.

-Please bring your photo ID and proof of income -- W-2/taxes, pay stubs, social security awards letter -- so we can help you apply for resources.
-If your photo ID does not have your current address, please bring a copy of your lease or a utility bill dated within last 30 days.
+Please bring your photo ID and proof of income -- such as a W-2 form, tax return, pay stub, or Social Security letter -- so we can help you apply for resources.
+If your photo ID does not have your current address, please bring a copy of your lease or a utility bill dated within the past 30 days.
 If you don’t have these documents, please do NOT skip your appointment.
 We will work with you to help you get access to the care and medications you need.

 At your initial social work appointment, we will discuss the best way for you to get access to medications and care.
 Regardless of your insurance status, we will do our utmost to provide you with the best HIV treatment possible.
 For patients without insurance, we can help complete the paperwork for programs to obtain the necessary medications.
 That way, by the time your provider has your lab results and outside medical records, he or she can get you started on the treatments you need right away.